 Dr. Martin graduated summa cum laude from the California State University and received her Ph.D. from the University of California in Riverside.
 She has received the Distinguished Researcher Award, and the Anderson Award for Excellence in Teaching, both at La Sierra University.
 Former department chair, Dr. Martin has also received awards for outstanding advising and for service learning.
-In addition to her research on pathways to health and longevity, she studies physician-patient communication and its relationship to medical outcomes and has lectured widely on these topics.
+She is now Professor of Public Health at Loma Linda University.
+Leslie has lectured widely throughout the world.

 Leslie in the Sahara desert running the Marathon des Sables, a 151-mile self-sustaining endurance race across the Moroccan Sahara, in which runners must carry all their food and clothing.